Move to CaymanFree Relocation Checklist

 • Use licensed Cayman professionals for legal, immigration, tax, medical, insurance, and financial decisions.

-Your first week is about making daily life workable.
-Confirm temporary housing, local transport, phone/internet access, grocery routines, and the core documents you will need for banking, utilities, insurance, school, and vehicle setup.
+Your first week is about making daily life workable without losing control of documents.
+Confirm temporary housing, local transport, phone and internet access, grocery routines, and the core records you will need for banking, utilities, insurance, school, vehicle, and immigration follow-up.

 • Confirm your temporary address and keep proof of address available for banks and providers.